 Controllers and CFOs at global or rapidly scaling companies know the pain all too well.
 Reconciling internal transactions in spreadsheets, wrangling data from multiple ERPs, managing timing and currency differences all add friction and risk to the close.

-In this post, we will break down why consolidation eliminations are so complex, how traditional methods fall short, and what a modern, AI-native approach looks like in practice.
-Let’s get into it.
+In this post, we will break down why consolidation eliminations are so complex, how traditional methods fall short, and what AI-powered automation looks like in practice.

 What Are Intercompany Eliminations?